kylape/support-examples/jaxws/ws-trust/6/README.md

   `add-user.sh` script in the bin directory (I used admin/admin).
 This simplified the deployment a bit.

-- I added the 'picketlink-sts' security domain that will be used by my target endpoint (i.e. Service Provider (SP)):
+- I added the `picketlink-sts` security domain that will be used by my target endpoint (i.e. Service Provider (SP)):

   ```